tekknolagi/tekknolagi.github.com/_posts/2026-06-19-lsra-datalog.md

 We do this so that the logic can process one event at a time: the end of a liveness interval happens before the need to possibly allocate a register because a variable gets assigned.
-(This is visible in labels 8,9 as well as 14,15.)
+This is visible in labels 8 and 9 as well as 14 and 15.

+We have similarly modified block parameters: we sequentialize assignment by picking different instruction indices for each block parameter in a block.
+This is visible in labels 0 and 1.
 </figcaption>
 </figure>